Ten Tips for Effective Microsoft Teams Deployment

 For many organizations, the term “Team” brings with it some conceptual baggage.
 Some organizations look at a Team as a relational structure, not as a term associated with getting work done.
 Some designate teams for any work not related to core products or services.
 Some refer to every working group in a company as a team.
 Teams, the Microsoft product, represents a completely horizontal communication and content platform.
 The product supports any definition of a team, or any functional structure an organization may choose for accomplishing its goals.

-9. A Team is a community
+9. Use Teams as a community

 Organizations that deploy Teams should embrace it wholeheartedly.
 It makes little sense to think of Teams the place for work and a tool like Facebook Workplace as a more communal environment.
 Teams supports fun posts including pictures, general information sharing or other less productive activities just as easily as Workplace.
 Using Teams to offer a single interface to most of an organization’s work, community interactions and information helps reduce the already deeply fragmented attention of employees.

-10. Avoid using competing products
+10. Avoid implementing competing products

 This admonition is not acquiescence to Microsoft’s strategic goal, which is to displace the likes of Slack and Trello.
 Microsoft Teams aims squarely at those products, and if organizations continue to use more than one, they do a disservice to all, despite integrations.
 Slack and Teams offer different communications models, so adopting just one reduces communications friction.
 The same can be said for tools like Facebook’s Workplace.